Uptown, Brisbane: 2020s

 On 16 March 2023, Myer announced that after being unable to reach a commercial agreement with the landlord, it would not be renewing its lease, thus ending 35 years of continuous operation at the site in July 2023.
 Myer CEO John King said it would close its doors at the end of July but was not turning its back on the CBD.
 The Myer store permanently closed on 31 July 2023.

 After the departure of Myer, The Myer Centre was rebranded to Uptown on 1 August 2023.
 Vicinity Centres and ISPT are in the talks of planning a $500 million redevelopment of the complex and have investigated a number of options for the centre including a downsized contemporary department store and plans without a department store.
 Vicinity CEO Peter Huddle said “We essentially have a large retail redevelopment planned for there which is retail, leisure, food and beverage plus entertainment”.
 Works on the potential $500 million redevelopment were not likely to begin until the 2024–25 financial year.
 He also indicated the plans will include an aquarium, escape room, arcade, laser tag arena and indoor ski-field.

 On 5 April 2024, it was revealed that Australia's first Dopamine land an interactive multisensory experience museum would open on the Level Q half of the former Myer store.
 Dopamine Land opened on 28 May 2024.

 On 19 July 2024, the Titanic.
 The Human Story opened on the Level Q half of the former Myer store next to Dopamine Land.
 This exhibition featured over 200 artifacts and personal items from Titanic passengers and crew and took visitors through the history and legacy of the most infamous ship of all time.
 This exhibition ended on 20 April 2025.

 On 8 July it was revealed that ISPT were looking into selling their 75% ownership of Uptown for the past 12 months.
 However, despite some interest no buyer has been found.

-On 31 July 2025, two years after Myer left the centre it appears that the centre has been on a state of decline especially on the upper levels with many empty shop fronts.
-The food court has been relatively busy but as you move up through the levels of the centre there were less customers and less retail offerings.
-The centre had 122 stores before Myer closed and at its peak had 230 stores.
-In August 2025 the number of stores had dropped to 115.
-Despite promises of a $500 million redevelopment plan to begin in the 2024–25 financial year, nothing was ever eventuated and the centre remains in a state of decline.
+As of 31 July 2025, two years after Myer closed, the centre has shown signs of reduced activity, particularly on the upper levels, where many shop fronts remain vacant.
+The food court continues to attract steady patronage, but customer numbers and retail offerings decrease on the higher floors.
+The centre previously housed 122 stores before Myer's departure and had a peak count of 230 stores; by August 2025, the number had declined to 115.
+Although a $500 million redevelopment was announced for the 2024-25 financial year, no work has commenced, and the centre's condition has remained largely unchanged.